Spotos Aims To Reinvent Logistics By Creating The New Spot Freight Market

-BERLIN, Feb.
-8, 2023 /PRNewswire/ -- Spotos, a logistics startup that digitised and reimagined freight forwarding principles, announced the start of operations.
+BERLIN, GERMANY / ACCESSWIRE / February 8, 2023 / Spotos, a logistics startup that digitised and reimagined freight forwarding principles, announced the start of operations.
 Spotos has developed a digital spot freight market for shippers and carriers in Europe.

 The company was established to address daily struggles and inefficiencies in finding spots, carriers and moving freight.
 Founded by entrepreneur Šarunas Stanislovenas, Spotos is a solution to simplify logistics for shippers and carriers, connect a fragmented industry and digitise inefficient business processes.